An example of a zeugma is saying that a woman's dress was blue and so was her mood.

 - a figure of speech in which a single word, usually a verb or adjective, is syntactically related to two or more words, though having a different sense in relation to each (Ex.: The room was not light, but his fingers were)

-- A construction in which one word or phrase is understood to be related to two or more other words or phrases, while being grammatically consistent with only one of them, as with subject-verb agreement in She was upstairs, and her children downstairs.
+- A construction in which one word or phrase is understood to fill a parallel syntactic role in two or more clauses or phrases, as with the verb was in She was upstairs, and her husband downstairs.

-Origin: Latin, from Greek, a joining, bond ; see yeug- in Indo-European roots.
+Origin of zeugmaLatin from Greek a joining, bond ; see yeug- in Indo-European roots.